 Cornell College offers an attractive merit scholarship program.
 Many of our students earn academic scholarships, ranging in value from $10,000 to full tuition.
-Fine arts scholarships and awards range in value from $2,000 to full tuition, and are awarded to students regardless of major.
+Fine arts scholarships and awards range in value from $500 to $25,000, and are awarded to students regardless of major.

 General scholarship guidelines